jbarrieault/jbarrieault.github.io/source/_posts/2014-06-19-expressive.markdown

 There we go.
 Everything makes sense now.
 That is an example of self documenting code.
 If you are like me, you look at this example and think, "Yeah, I'm gonna start making my code more readable.
 It'll be great."
 However, minutes later you will find yourself taking shortcuts, sacrificing clarity to save a line of code or two.
 Then you start making excuses for it, like, "this is 3 lines shorter, so it must be more expressive."
 Or you might think about how impressed others will be when they see you chain six methods together on one line.
 And who doesn't want to be impressive?
 You don't, that's who.

-There's a really great talk called [The Myth of the Genius Programmer](https://www.youtube.com/watch?v=0SARbwvhupQ) by a couple of guys from Google (Ben Collins-Sussman and Brian Fitzpatrick) in which they talk about some destructive habits programmers fall into in order to appear clever to their peers.
+There's a really great talk called <a href="https://www.youtube.com/watch?v=0SARbwvhupQ" target="_blank">The Myth of the Genius Programmer</a> by a couple of guys from Google (Ben Collins-Sussman and Brian Fitzpatrick) in which they talk about some destructive habits programmers fall into in order to appear clever to their peers.
 The bottom line is that we like to look smart.
 The problem is that when we give our priority to making our code look smart over making our code easy to understand, we hinder our ability to collaborate with other developers.
 This hinders the project and our own continued growth.
 So always be on guard not to get carried away while refactoring your code.
 Refactor towards simplicity and clarity, not mere brevity.
 In other words, try to be *expressive*, not *impressive*.

-There are many other practices for writing expressive code that I have not gone into here, such as the [Single Responsibility Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle).
-I recommend [this blog post](https://robinwinslow.co.uk/2013/11/22/expressive-coding/) on the subject of expressive code.
+There are many other practices for writing expressive code that I have not gone into here, such as the <a href="http://en.wikipedia.org/wiki/Single_responsibility_principle" target="_blank">Single Responsibility Principle</a>.
+I recommend <a href="https://robinwinslow.co.uk/2013/11/22/expressive-coding/" target="_blank">this blog post</a> on the subject of expressive code.
 His examples are in JavaScript.
 I found it a very helpful place to start.

 #tl;dr